esl/elixirconf-us/_tickets/example 3.md

 ### INCLUDED

-- Access to hands-on full-day of workshops of your choice (see the list below)
+- Access to full-day of hands-on workshops of your choice (see the list below)
-- Materials or instructions from trainers
+- Materials and/or instructions from trainers
 - Lunch and beverages during the workshop day